-Windows always slows down a lot if free space on system drive (the drive or partition Windows is installed on) falls below 10% of total disk space.
-So keep at least 10 GB free on 100 GB system drive, but no matter how small your hard drive is, do not let free space on your hard disk fall below 2 gigabytes to ensure there is enough free space available for updates and temporary files.
+Windows always slows down a lot when free space on the system drive (the drive or partition Windows is installed on) falls below 10% of total disk space.
+So keep at least 10 GB free on a 100 GB system drive, but no matter how small your drive is, do not let free space on your hard disk drop below 2 gigabytes to ensure there is enough free space available for updates and temporary files.

-Open (My) Computer from Desktop or Start menu or use keyboard shortcut Windows Key+E.
+In all Windows versions, open (My) Computer or This PC from Desktop or Start menu/screen, or use the keyboard shortcut Windows Key+E.

-In Windows Vista, 7 and 8, a good indication of space usage is also the Space used progress bar - if the bar is blue, you have more than 10% of free space on the drive; if the bar is red, you should free up some space on the disk.
+In Windows Vista, 7, 8/8.1 and 10, a good indication of disk space usage is also the Space used progress bar - if the bar is blue, you have more than 10% of free space on the drive; if the bar is red, you should free up some space on the disk.

 In Windows Vista and 7, you can also click on a disk once and see Space free and Total space values in Details Pane in the lower part of the window.
 The Space used bar is also here to indicate the level of disk usage.

 In Windows XP, right-click a disk and select Properties from the menu.

 Then see what's written in the Free Space row.

 To see disk space usage analysis in Windows 10, open the Settings app (keyboard shortcut Windows Key+I) and navigate to System, Storage tab.